SynLube logo SynLube Lube-4-Life®

 Final Word – check the design!

-We have hundreds if not thousand e-mails annually that are sent to SynLube, Inc. asking us what is the best car or truck.
+We have several hundred if not thousand e-mails annually that are sent to SynLube Incorporated asking us what is the best car or truck.

-Unfortunately we do not have answer for what is the best vehicle made today, we can only tell you what vehicles turned out to be the best that are 5 to 10 years old, and of course no longer manufactured.
+Unfortunately we do not have answer for what is the best vehicle made today, we can only tell you what vehicles turned out to be "the best" based on past experience and which are now 5, 10 or even 25 years old, and of course no longer manufactured.

-That is based on our experience that is communicated back to us by our customers.
+This opinion is based on information that is communicated back to us by our customers.

-Predicting how good any Make or Model or Brand made in 2010 will be based in experience with the previously made vehicle is about as useful as predicting return on stock or any investment based on it’s past performance, simply it is impossible.
+Predicting how good any Make or Model or Brand made in 2013 will be, based on experience with the previously made vehicle is about as useful as predicting return on stock or any investment based on it's past performance, simply it is impossible.

 Manufacturers continuously change and modify components, source the same parts from cheaper supplier, and so on.

-You find out 5 or 7 or 10 years later how good a bet you have made, and no one has the crystal ball that will with any certainty give you any useful data on durability, reliability and cost per mile of any NEW car or truck or SUV that you can buy in 2010.
+You find out 5 or 7 or 10 years later how good a bet you have made, and no one has the crystal ball that will, with any certainty, give you any useful data on durability, reliability and cost per mile of any NEW car or truck or SUV that you can buy NEW in 2013.

 Opinions in automotive magazines are based on personal opinion of staff writers that at best spend few hours driving the particular vehicle and most of which have no ability to even change their own vehicle’s motor oil or even do simple under hood check.

-Will they care or give you a penny if their advice turns out to be “bad”?
+Will they care or give you a penny if their advice turns out 3 years latter to be really bad?

 No, definitely NO !